tgblackburn/ptarmigan/docs/input.md

 * `min_energy` (optional, default = `0.0`): if specified, discard secondary particles below a certain energy before creating the output distributions.
 * `electron`: list of specifiers, each of which should correspond to a distribution function.
 For example, `x:px` requests the distribution of the x coordinate and the corresponding momentum component.
 Each separate output is written to its own FITS file.
 * `photon`: as above.
+* `dump_all_particles`: (optional): if present, information about all particles in the simulation will be written to file in the specified format.
+Possible formats are: `plain_text`.

 ## stats